zhaodong-liu/Java-Cooperating-Piano/Project Report.md

 #### 3.4 File IO
 ##### Loading & Saving Recordings
+The notes are saved in format: note,startTime,endTime, timbre, which is easy to code and modify outside.
 RecordingManager logs every note event (including velocity and timestamp) to a local file in JSON lines format, using BufferedWriter over FileWriter.
 <br>
 On “Save”, flushes buffer and closes stream; on “Load”, reads file line by line with BufferedReader, reconstructs events, and replays them in order.
 ##### Piano Sample Files